SIH-22-Kyogre/SatVision_Land-Cover-Detection/EuroSAT/README.md

 ### Exploratory Data Analysis

-- Urban areas (Residential, Industrial and Highways) all have roads and buildings.
+- Urban areas (Residential, Industrial and Highways) have roads and buildings.

 - AnnualCrops and PermanentCrops are made up of convex agricultural fields.

 - HerbaceaousVegetation, Pasture, and Forests feature natural land cover.

-- It may be difficult to distinguish sea bodies (SeaLake, Rivers) from the HerbaceaousVegetation and Forests classes.

-### Disadvantage of not having additional bands
+- Sea bodies(SeaLake, Rivers) and forest cover(HerbaceaousVegetation, Forests) appear to be quite similar.
+The models need to be trained accordingly to distinguish the two.

+### Note: No Near Infra-Red(NIR) Band

-- NIR can be used to create an index, visualising the radiation that is present (or not present) in a picture.
+- NIR can be used to create an index to visualize the presence or absence of radiation in a picture.
+Unfortunately, the dataset does not have NIR bands.
-This dataset does not contain the NIR wavelength bands, so this option will not be explored.